George Schussel

-Background/education
+Early life and education

+Schussel was born 1941 in occupied France during World War II.
+In 1942, Schussel's father brought the family out of German-occupied territory into Spain, and subsequently into the United States.

 Schussel received his bachelor's degree from the University of California in physics and mathematics in 1961.
 Afterwards, he was accepted into Harvard University, and there received his master's degree in applied mathematics and computer science in 1962.
 In 1966 he received his doctorate from Harvard Business School in marketing and computer science.
 After graduation, he spent time lecturing and held a faculty appointment at the University of Southern California, Harvard, MIT, and the University of Alabama.

+Career

 Prior to founding DCI in 1983, Schussel was Vice President and CIO at the American Mutual Group of insurance companies in Wakefield, Massachusetts.
 There he was the senior manager for the administration of a multimillion-dollar computer budget and 200 full-time personnel handling all data processing for the American Mutual Group.

-DCI
+Digital Consulting Institute

 George Schussel was the founder, as well as the chairman of Digital Consulting Institute (DCI), which was started in 1982 in his Lynnfield, Massachusetts, home.

 As of 1998, DCI was the largest American-owned information systems conference and trade show company, holding small to large seminars across the world intended for professional audiences.
 As chairman, Schussel forecasted industry trends as well as identified new fields of opportunity for DCI trade shows.
 His input was crucial in the company's compounded growth rate of 30% per year through the 1990s.
 DCI's revenue was generated from ticket sales to participants who attended their seminars, trade shows, and other events, as well as from the contracting and selling of booth space to vendors participating in their shows.
 DCI also ran trade show events for other companies such as Sybase, IBM and Microsoft.